We're now in the home stretch until St. Patrick's Day 2020!

 - For many years, blue was the color most often associated with St. Patrick.
 Green was considered unlucky.
 St. Patrick's blue was considered symbolic of Ireland for many centuries and the Irish Presidential Standard is still blue

 - The first St. Patrick's Day parade took place in New York in the 1760s

-- In 2010, the Sydney Opera House went green to mark the 200th anniversary of St. Patrick's Day there.
-In Sydney, St Patrick's Day was first marked in 1810, when Lachlan Macquarie, the Governor of New South Wales, provided entertainment for Irish convict workers
+- St Patrick's Day was first marked in Sydney, Australia in 1810, when Lachlan Macquarie, the Governor of New South Wales, provided entertainment for Irish convict workers

 - Traditionally, every year, the Irish leader hands a crystal bowl full of shamrock to the US President.
 The shamrock, grown in Kerry, is immediately destroyed by the Secret Service after the exchange